-Damaraland is a rocky desert wilderness punctuated by imposing granite domes, flat-topped mountains and intriguing geological features including the Petrified Forest, the volcanic Burnt Mountain and the basalt Organ Pipes.
+Damaraland is a rocky desert wilderness in Namibia punctuated by imposing granite domes, flat-topped mountains and intriguing geological features including the Petrified Forest, the volcanic Burnt Mountain and the basalt Organ Pipes.
 Numerous caves shelter a wealth of rock engravings and paintings dating back 10 – 20,000 years.
 Two of the most rewarding wildlife experiences, both in northern Damaraland, are seeking out the desert-adapted elephent and rhino tracking.
 Northern Damaraland, is about 90 km inland from the Skeleton Coast.
 Morning mists, created by the meeting of the cold Atlantic waters and the warm landmass, sustain life in the area.
-This is a region of unique, rather than abundant, wildlife.
+When looking to holiday in Namibia this is a must see region of unique, rather than abundant, wildlife.

 In northen Damaraland we recommend you can stay at Damaraland Camp, a remote, tented eco-camp set in the 880 sq km Torra Conservancy.
 Activities here include nature drives and spectacular walks and revolve around the cycles of the rare desert-adapted elephant, oryx and other species that have adapted to the harsh desert environment.
 The clear skies draw stargazers and birders flock to spot specials like Ludwigs bustard, Carp's black tit and Monterios hornbill.